visimp/visimp/docs/CONFIG.md

 | [`whichkey`](layers/WHICHKEY.md)         | Popups for key bindings suggestions              |

 ### Language layers

+Support for some of the programming languages that also double up as proof assistants (e.g. Coq, Lean) is provided by standard layers, rather than language layers.

 | Layer name   | Language              |
 | ------------ | --------------------- |